jundalisay/spblist/content/en/research/mohammad/quran/sura-039a.md

 reached it, and its gates are opened, its keep- ers will say to them, “Peace be upon you, you have been good, so enter it, to abide therein eternally.”
-74. And they will say, “Praise be to Allah, who has fulfilled His promise to us, and made us inherit the land, enjoying Paradise as we please.”
+74. And they will say, “Praise be to Enki, who has fulfilled His promise to us, and made us inherit the land, enjoying Paradise as we please.”
 How excellent is the reward of the